Last updated on August 11th, 2023 at 09:10 pm

 In one of our previous posts, we shared with you top 40 most valuable currencies in the World against the Nigeria Naira, good enough, some of them are also doing far better when paired with the American dollar.

-Why Is Kuwaiti Dinar More Valuable Than US Dollar?
+Why Is Kuwaiti Dinar So High Than the US Dollar?

 The strength of a currency is determined by the rate of international market demand.
 The Kuwait Dinar is in high demand because of its wealth of oil.
 Since oil is in such high demand, many countries need the Dinar to purchase oil which drives up the exchange rate.